ga-wdi-boston/ruby/README.md

 #### Your Turn

 In pairs, open up `pry` and take five minutes trying out the operators we've used in JavaScript on numbers and numeric variables.
-Use the method form and the assignment form with variables.
-Does anything surprising happen?
-Confusing?
+Does anything surprising or confusing happen?
 Write those things down to share with the class.
 Have a look in `operator_examples.rb` if you need some prompts.

 ## Ruby vs JS :: Strings